top of page

 Untitled design (11).png

-Record Producer, Songwriter, Mixing Engineer, Composer & DJ
+Pianist, Composer, Record Producer, Songwriter, Mixing Engineer & DJ

-He began classical piano training in middle school and at college level completed a Sound Engineering Audio Training Certificate at the Inhouse Audio Training Institute in Johannesburg, South Africa.
-He then completed a Berklee Online Professional Certificate in Music Theory, Ear Training and Harmony.
-Equipped with these qualifications he worked in television media as a junior music composer for television shows and wrote for music libraries like Urban Rhythm Factory and had his first TV show original theme song aired via the popular TV show How To (Wenza Kanjani) at age 21.
-He also worked in radio sound design and production at Sonovision Studios as a sound engineer/designer focusing on radio jingles/adverts.
+Apiwe began classical piano training in middle school before earning a Sound Engineering Audio Training Certificate at Johannesburg’s Inhouse Audio Training Institute, followed by a Berklee Online Professional Certificate in Music Theory, Ear Training, and Harmony.
+At 21, he composed his first original TV theme for the popular show How To (Wenza Kanjani), and went on to work in radio sound design and production at Sonovision Studios.

 "Berklee College of Music has put him in a unique position with a command of professional and creative techniques key to the success of any business in the entertainment field."